 The ribs articulate with the thoracic vertebrae via two distinctly different joints:

 costovertebral joint - articulation between the head of the rib and the vertebral body

 The costoxiphoid ligaments, also known as the chondroxiphoid ligaments, are inconstant fibrous structures joining the anterior and posterior surfaces of the xiphoid to the respective surfaces of the adjacent seventh and, occasionally, sixth costal cartilages.

 Crack lung is a term used to describe one of the respiratory complications of smoked crack cocaine.

 Patients present with sympathetic hyperactivity such as tachycardia, hypertension, dilated pupils, and chest pain, productive cough, dyspnoea, and hypoxaemia along with fev...

-Crazy paving refers to the appearance of ground-glass opacity with superimposed interlobular septal thickening and intralobular reticular thickening, seen on chest HRCT.
-It is a nonspecific finding that can be seen in a number of conditions.
+Crazy paving refers to the appearance of ground-glass opacity with superimposed interlobular septal thickening and intralobular septal thickening, seen on chest HRCT.
+It is a non-specific finding that can be seen in a number of conditions.

 Croup, also called acute laryngotracheobronchitis is due to viral infection of the upper airway by parainfluenza virus or respiratory syncytial virus (RSV).